inarizushi/fungus-site/docs/commands/scripting_commands.md

 Integer Event | Fungus.InvokeEvent+IntegerEvent | List of methods to call.
 Supports methods with one integer parameter.
 Float Parameter | Fungus.FloatData | Float parameter to pass to the invoked methods.
 Float Event | Fungus.InvokeEvent+FloatEvent | List of methods to call.
 Supports methods with one float parameter.
-String Parameter | Fungus.StringData | String parameter to pass to the invoked methods.
+String Parameter | Fungus.StringDataMulti | String parameter to pass to the invoked methods.
 String Event | Fungus.InvokeEvent+StringEvent | List of methods to call.
 Supports methods with one string parameter.

 ## Invoke Method